Environmental memory facilitates search with home returns

 By itself, the ability to mark and sense the environment does not improve or detract from the efficiency of a search process.
 Yet organisms, such as ants and bacteria found ways to expedite the search for nutrients by use of chemical markings that relay information to the future self (and other searchers) via the environment.
 It is natural to ask, what is the level of complexity required of a searcher to implement such mechanisms to better its search?
 Can a simple physical mechanism facilitate search by encoding environmental memory?

 We conducted the first controlled experiment to measure the impact of environmental memory on motion and target location.
-We showed that even a single, non-intelligent searcher can expedite its search by taking advantage of mechanical interactions that combine the ability to mark and perceive the environment.
+We showed that even a single, non-intelligent searcher---a bristle robot---can expedite its search by taking advantage of mechanical interactions that combine the ability to mark and perceive the environment.
 Using a resetting protocol, we demonstrated that environmental memory---manifested as obstacle-free trails---significantly improved the robot's mobility; consequently leading to a broader distribution of the bristle robot's location and reduced search times.
-Although our experiment focused on a single searcher, we expect similar results in a system involving multiple searchers originating from the same place.

-The broader implications of our findings become evident through their manifestation in a different model system: the \textit{Sokoban} random walk.
-This stylized model was designed to broadly capture the fundamental physics underlying our experiment, but specific details of its microscopic dynamics are clearly different.
-Intriguingly, we find that the \textit{Sokoban's} motion must be persistent to reproduce the decrease in search time resulting from environmental memory.
-This finding emphasizes that environmental memory from the type studied here must be paired with persistent motion in order to benefit search.

-One significant difference between simulations of the \textit{Sokoban} random walk and our experiments is the time scale over which environmental memory persists.
-In the \textit{Sokoban} model, the distribution of obstacles across the arena reaches a steady state configuration that is frozen in time.
-Thus, the system does not self-average over time, and ergodicity is broken.
-This ergodicity breaking is different from the inherent ergodicity breaking of resetting processes \cite{Remi2023}.
-In contrast, in the experiment, obstacles constantly move: trails are formed and destroyed such that a dynamic quasi-steady state is reached.
-Crucially, the bristle robot continues to scramble the arena in its motion, which renders memory and correlation times finite.
-We expect this to change in experiments with higher obstacle densities (Extended Data Fig.~6), which give rise to longer-lasting memory and non-ergodic behavior.
-A more detailed characterization of the effect of obstacle density on search and mobility is left for future work.